rickkas7/DeepReset/README.md

 ![Board](images/board.png)

-By default D2 is the deep sleep pin, but you can change that using the configuration jumper pads on the bottom of the board.
+By default D2 is the deep reset pin, but you can change that using the configuration jumper pads on the bottom of the board.

 If you set D2 to OUTPUT and make it go HIGH, the device will immediately power down for around 30 seconds, then essentially cold boot.
 The MCU and modem will be de-powered during this time using the EN pin.